 She is a co-founder and Senior Researcher at the Centre of Unsuccessful Submissions.

 Hailey is a member of British Association of Modernist Studies (BAMS), the Society for French History and participates in the Dada & Surrealism Research Group led by Edinburgh College of Art.

 Hailey obtained MA History of Art (Hons) (2013) and MLitt Art, Politics, Transgression: 20th Century Avant-Gardes (2014) both from the University of Glasgow and in 2014 was awarded the Andrew Millar Prize for History for her postgraduate taught dissertation 'Metaphor and Myth: Georges Bataille and André Masson 1929-1938.'

 Paris Between the Wars: Radical Art, Community and the Sacred

 Hailey's thesis considers Bataille's hugely influential, mutli-modal output during the 20s and 30s as co-produced and influenced by figures including Colette Peignot, Carl Einstein, André Masson and Pierre Klossowski.
-In particular, this thesis examines the development and expression of the sacred, a concept central to the thought of Georges Bataille and his collaborators during the interwar period and considers creative practices of the avant-garde which manifest and express these theories of the sacred.
+In particular, this thesis examines the development and expression of the sacred, a concept central to the thought of Georges Bataille and his collaborators during the interwar period and considers creative practices of the avant-garde in terms of these sacred(s) as tentative articulations of an anatheism.

 Scottish International Education Trust 2015-2018